FA-509/PadelNotes/README.md

 # PadelNotes

-PadelNotes is a project built on the idea of getting better at padel and having guidance through the use of AI
+PadelNotes is a project designed to help players improve their padel game by combining structured feedback with the use of AI.